Jerthade/SteelHorseCoin/README.md

 The compiling will take about 60 minutes depending on your system.

-Your compiled wallet named examplecoin-qt.exe can be found in the folder “src/qt” when compiling is finished.
+Your compiled wallet named steelhorsecoin-qt.exe can be found in the folder “src/qt” when compiling is finished.

-Client tools examplecoin-cli.exe and examplecoin-tx.exe can be found in the folder “src” when compiling is finished.
+Client tools steelhorsecoin-cli.exe and steelhorsecoin-tx.exe can be found in the folder “src” when compiling is finished.

-Coin properties
+# Coin properties

 Compiling OS	Ubuntu 18.04 LTS